rainyjune/loader/README.md

 });
 ```

 Load mutiple JavaScript files.
-Note that the success callback function and error callback function will be triggered for each file, and the execution order is not guaranteed.
+Note that the success callback function and error callback function will be triggered after these file loading finished, and the execution order is not guaranteed.
 ```javascript
 require(["js/simpleLoader1.js", "js/simpleLoader2.js"], function() {
   // Both simpleLoader1.js and simpleLoader2.js were loaded.